bpburns/every-other-day-week/README.md

 # every-other-day-week
-Bash scripts for running routines strictly every other day and strictly every other week
+Bash scripts for running routines strictly every other day and strictly every other week.

 # Overview
 I was tasked with writing two cron automations to do some stuff.
 The requirement was for one of the tasks to be run every other day and the other to be run every other week.
 Cron provides a way to do something like this with step values (the `/` symbol), but these are not safe around month and year boundaries.